There is a lot to think about when planning your own wedding. Nothing should be left last minute but there are a few things to do in that last week.

 Take time to relax and spend time with each other, preferably without mentioning the wedding day.
 Have a date night, go do something you used to do before you starting wedding planning.
 Have fun and enjoy each others company.
 Keep it to the two of you where possible.

-I’m an award-winning wedding planner, so you are in safe hands.
+I have won various awards, receive exceptional reviews, have over five years’ experience and trained, so you are in safe hands.
 Client experience is my top priority.